chadwick-yao/week_report/documents/DP.md

 $Loss = MSE(\epsilon^k, \epsilon_{\theta}(O_t, A_t^0+\epsilon^k,k))$

+> `compute_loss` is a method of policy, it is only used in training.
+However, when testing or doing rollout, it uses `predict_action`, another method of policy.
+With respect to compute_loss, now we have a original trajectory, first, we produce noise by torch.randn, whose shape is the same as the original trajectory.
+As talked in transformer model above, except for X/sample (here is trajectory) and `cond`, we also need `timesteps`, here it uses torch.randint.
+>
+> When we have noise, and all the required data, then it uses `noise_scheduler` (DDPM algorithm) to add noise in the original trajectory.
+And this process can be regarded as the forward, therefore, next step is the backward to predict noise with Diffusion Model (DM is actually a noise predictor.).
+Finally, we use MSE to calculate the loss.

 ```python
 # this is how the model to calculate loss, and the loss function it uses is MSE_LOSS.
 def compute_loss(self, batch):